Jiff21/qa/functional/README.md

 ```
 behave qa/functional/features -i google -e example
 ```

-Or run a single scenario from a feature with the ```--name``` flag (This is broken for python 3, either use `pip install git+https://github.com/behave/behave` or avoid flag Behave until 1.2.6):
+Or run a single scenario from a feature with the ```--name``` flag.
 ```
 behave qa/functional/features -n 'This is a scenario name'
 ```

-Currently there's a bug in selenium that causes an error on remote chrome standalone.
+There's a bug in selenium/standalone-chrome:current that causes an error on remote chrome standalone.
 If you need to run the remote docker selenium standalone image do it on the 3.4 tag.
 ```
 docker run -p 4444:4444 selenium/standalone-chrome:3.4
 ```